BetterMontreal/BetterMontreal.github.io/en/about.md

 # Problem to solve

 Many activities are calendar conflicts.
-Information comes in at various times from various sources.
-It's haphazard and a hassle to choose whether to undo an RSVP sent in, or leave it till the last minute or not at all.
+Information comes in at haphazard times and from various sources.
+Do you undo an RSVP sent in, or leave it till the last minute or till never?

-Together we can build (or wikify) an attention-management platform, to post a topic or an event, to let anyone correct details, and to turn it into a newsletter item, so anyone can send good news to friends / followers.
+Together we can build (wikify) an attention platform, to post a topic (or event), to let anyone correct details, and to turn it into a newsletter item, so anyone can send good news to friends / followers.

 As an attendee we want to honour our RSVP's.
 When we are event organizers we want valid data, to know those who RSVP'd are indeed arriving and staying for the event.
 When we are a sponsor we want valid data too.